Public sphere: YouTube

 Habermas argues that under certain conditions, the media act to facilitate discourse in a public sphere.
 The rise of the Internet has brought about a resurgence of scholars applying theories of the public sphere to Internet technologies.

 For example, a study by S. Edgerly et al.

 focused on the ability of YouTube to serve as an online public sphere.
 The researchers examined a large sample of video comments using the California Proposition 8 (2008) as an example.
 The authors argue that some scholars think the online public sphere is a space where a wide range of voices can be expressed due to the "low barrier of entry" and interactivity.
-However, they also point out a number of limitations.
+However, they also show a number of limitations.
 Edgerly et al. say that the affirmative discourse presupposes that YouTube can be an influential player in the political process and that it can serve as an influential force to politically mobilize young people.
 YouTube has allowed anyone and everyone to be able to get any political knowledge they wish.
 The authors mention critiques that say YouTube is built around the popularity of videos with sensationalist content.
 It has also allowed people to broadcast themselves for a large public sphere, where people can form their own opinions and discuss different things in the comments.
 The research by Edgerly, et al. found that the analysed YouTube comments were diverse.
 They argue that this is a possible indicator that YouTube provides space for public discussion.
 They also found that YouTube videos' style influences the nature of the commentary.
 Finally, they concluded that the video's ideological stances influenced the language of the comments.
 The findings of the work suggest that YouTube is a public sphere platform.

 Additional work by S. Buckley reflected on the role that news content, specifically US cable news, contributed towards the formation of the public sphere.
 His research analysed a total of 1239 videos uploaded by five news organisations and investigated the link between content and user engagement.
 Through both content and sentiment analysis, it was suggested that the sentiment of the language used in the titles of the videos had an impact upon the public, with negatively sentimental titles generated more user engagement.
 Buckley suggested that due to the aspect of emotionality that is present in news content that due to the ongoing process of media hybridization, a new conceptual framework of the public sphere that acknowledges how both thoughtful discussions as well as ones which express feelings in an overt way needs to be developed.